TKTINC/true_asset_alluse/docs/compliance/compliance_documentation.md

 ### 2.2.
 Audit Trail

-The system maintains a complete and immutable audit trail of all activities, including trading decisions, rule validations, and system events.
+The system maintains a complete and immutable audit trail of all activities, including wealth management decisions, rule validations, and system events.
 This audit trail provides a transparent and verifiable record of all operations for compliance and regulatory purposes.

 ## 3. Regulatory Compliance